sptungG/WP.20212.Group10/lab10/README.md

 ---

 ### Topic: Peer To Peer Carpooling

-    Desc: You can create a smart contract that would connect the rider and driver directly without the intervention of any third party like Uber.
-Agencies like Uber and Ola have all the data of drivers as well as of riders and this can lead to major privacy issues.
+> Desc: You can create a smart contract that would connect the rider and driver directly without the intervention of any third party like Uber.<br>Agencies like Uber and Ola have all the data of drivers as well as of riders and this can lead to major privacy issues.